tohinz/Bidirectional-InfoGAN/README.md

 ### SVHN Data Set
 #### Categorical Variables
-Here we show images that are sampled from the CelebA test set according to a categorical value of the variables c<sub>1</sub>, ..., c<sub>4</sub>.
+Here we show images that are sampled from the SVHN test set according to a categorical value of the variables c<sub>1</sub>, ..., c<sub>4</sub>.

 Images with multiple digits:
 ![](./imgs/svhn/categorical/svhn_multiple_digits.png)